billyledev/note-viewer/README.md

 ## Limitations

-The project is still in development and it can't display properly shapes, colors and stroke size.
+The project is still in development and some functionalities might be missing.

 <br/>
 <br/>